Elea (given name)

 Elea or Éléa in French, is a feminine first name.
 It is a diminutive of Eleanor or its variants.
 In French, other frequent spelling variants are Ellea, Elhéa, and Eleah.

+In Eastern European Orthodox and Islamic contexts may be a shorten masculine variant for the name Elijah.
+In Italian, Georgian and occasionally Greek, it may serve as a diminutive to the masculine Elia steming from the same root as the Hebrew Elijah or Eliyahu meaning "My God is Yahweh" or "God has answered".
+Elea is a socially recognised male name is some parts of Brazil.